 Chlamydia can be transmitted during vaginal, anal, and, although less likely, oral sex.
 Chlamydia can also be passed from an infected mother to her baby during vaginal childbirth.
 The bacteria also can infect the throat during oral sexual contact with an infected partner.

 Chlamydia can be transmitted even if the penis or tongue does not enter the vagina, mouth, or rectum.
 Using latex condoms consistently and correctly - from the very beginning of sexual contact until there is no longer skin contact - reduces the risk of transmission of chlamydia.

-Chlamydia is known as an asymptomatic or "silent" disease because about three quarters of infected women and about half of infected men have no symptoms until the the infection has become advanced.
+Chlamydia is known as an asymptomatic or "silent" disease because about 75% of infected women and about 50% of infected men have no symptoms until the the infection has become advanced.
 If symptoms do occur, they usually appear within 1 to 3 weeks after exposure.

 In women, the bacteria initially infect the cervix and the urethra (urine canal).
 Infected women may have an abnormal vaginal discharge and a burning sensation when urinating.
 When the infection spreads from the cervix to the fallopian tubes (tubes that carry fertilized eggs from the ovaries to the uterus), some women still have no signs or symptoms; others have lower abdominal pain, low back pain, nausea, fever, pain during intercourse, or bleeding between menstrual periods.
 Chlamydial infection of the cervix can spread to the rectum.

 Men with signs or symptoms might have a discharge from their penis or a burning sensation when urinating.
 Men might also have burning and itching around the opening of the penis.
 Pain and swelling in the testicles are uncommon.

 Persons who have receptive anal intercourse may acquire chlamydial infection in the rectum, which can cause rectal pain, discharge, or bleeding.
 Chlamydia can also be found in the throats of women and men having oral sex with an infected partner.